-When we lived in Sarasota, we enjoyed taking visitors to Mote Marine Laboratory and Aquarium to see manatees, sharks and other marine life.
+When we lived in Sarasota, we enjoyed visiting Mote Marine Laboratory and Aquarium to see manatees, sharks and other marine life.
 Our other favorite spot is Marie Selby Botanical Gardens, a 15-acre garden on the bay that still feels like the private sanctuary it once was.
 They have an outstanding collection of orchids and air plants from all over the world as well as a fanatastic orchid shop.

 The rest of Sarasota is full of art galleries, museums, boutique shops, restaurants and performing art venues (like Sarasota Opera and Florida Studio Theatre) – which is why it’s known as the Cultural Coast.
 Don’t miss out on its many cultural festivals.
-Sarasota’s annual St. Barbara Greek “Glendi” festival is in February, the Sarasota Film Festival takes place in April and then the Sarasota Chalk Festival happens in November.
+Sarasota’s annual St. Barbara Greek “Glendi” festival is in February, the Sarasota Film Festival takes place in April and then the Sarasota Chalk Festival happens in November (photo above).